Located on the East coast of Cap Corse, Erbalunga Corsica is a charming fishing village and a great stop while touring the cape.

 You won't guess visiting it nowdays, but it used to be a major port for North Corsica.

-In recent days it has become a small fishing villages where artists and prominent people have come to appreciate the peaceful environment.
+In recent days, it has become a small fishing village where artists and prominent people have come to appreciate the peaceful environment.

 - Bastia to Erbalunga - 25min